FewBody/fewbody.github.io/_pages/groupmeeting.md

 *  Cross sections and phase shift analysis.[ans]({{ site.baseurl }}/downloads/ans22_2_1.pdf)
 *  Phase shifts for hard sphere scattering, and the cross section in twe limits, k approach to zero or infinity. [question]({{ site.baseurl }}/downloads/hw_19_2.pdf)

+# 2022/3/14
+*  Continuing the discussing the last question.

-# Next group meeting will take place on 2022/3/14.
+# Next group meeting will take place on 2022/3/21.